 Hello there, young future Scratcher!
 Are you in fourth, fifth, or sixth class?
-Would you like to try your hand at creating your own animated story or mini game?
-Do you have time on Saturday, 14 November 2020?
+Would you like to try your hand at creating your own mini game, thinking like an engineer?
+(That means: Figuring out how to do something, such as shoot an arrow to feed a frog.
+In our example.)
+Do you have time on Saturday, 27 February and Saturday, 6 March?
 Then join Sabine McKenna of creative computing classes Skerries for this one-day online workshop!

-Email support throughout the day from Sabine – all emails answered if they reach me by 3 p.m.
+Email support throughout the week from Sabine – all emails answered if they reach me by 3 p.m. on Friday 5 March.

 All you need is access to a computer and the internet, plus a parent to help you set up your free Scratch account and to assist you if necessary – and you’re good to go.
 The parent should also be there when you attend the Zoom calls!